+(2) For the purposes of section 17(1)(b) the qualifications and experience for the first renewal of the registration of a building practitioner who is taken to be registered under section 114 are the qualifications (if any) and the experience that entitled a person to be registered under the Builders’ Registration Act 1939 as evidenced by such registration.

+[Regulation 16 amended in Gazette 31 Jan 2012 p.
+592-5.]

 17. Conduct of examinations

-For the purpose of assessing a person’s knowledge and skills in relation to building work, building construction, building quantities and estimating and financial, contractual and legislative matters, the Board may conduct such examinations as the Board considers appropriate.
+For the purpose of assessing a person’s knowledge and skills in relation to building work the Board may conduct such examinations as the Board considers appropriate.

+[Regulation 17 amended in Gazette 31 Jan 2012 p.
+595.]

 18. Financial requirements: building contractors

 (1) For the purposes of section 18(1)(b) the financial requirements prescribed for registration as a building contractor are that the applicant must have the capacity to meet debts as and when they fall due.